Preview

 The peer-reviewed scientific journal Uchenye Zapiski Kazanskogo Universiteta.
-Seriya Gumanitarnye Nauki (Proceedings of Kazan University.
-Humanities Series) is an official periodical of the Kazan Federal University published in accordance with the Federal Laws on Mass Media.
+Seriya Gumanitarnye Nauki (Kazan Journal of Historical, Linguistic, and Legal Research) is an official periodical of the Kazan Federal University published in accordance with the Federal Laws on Mass Media.

 The Founder and Publisher of the Journal is the Federal State Autonomous Educational Institution of Higher Education " Kazan (Volga Region) Federal University", a co-founder of the Association of Science Editors and Publishers (ASEP).